British Film Institute

 The viewing stations are on level 3 in the Library of Birmingham and are available Monday to Tuesday 11am to 6:45pm and Wednesday to Saturday 11am to 4:45pm.
 The stations can accommodate more than one person enabling you to watch with a friend.
 One of the viewing stations is wheelchair-accessible.

-To access this service, visit our Customer Service Desk to obtain a log-in number.
+To access this service, visit our Customer Service Desk on floor 2 to obtain a log-in number.
 You do not need to be a library member.
 You will need a set of headphones for each person which you can buy from us at a cost of £1, or bring your own.

 You can choose the films you want to see before your visit or find out more about the Institute at the British Film Institute website.